 - Make connections between what the speaker is saying and what they’ve read, heard, or experienced in their own life.

 - Listen with an open mind.
 While they are critical listeners, they also reserve judgment, hearing the speaker out even on a controversial subject.

-Types of Listening categorizes and explains four types of listeners: informative, relationship, appreciative, and critical.
+Types of Listening categorizes and explains five types of listeners: discriminative, comprehensive, therapeutic, critical, and appreciative.